craigbuckler/oldclink/src/pages/book-accommodation/travel.md

 Budleigh Salterton is ten miles south-east of the M5 Exeter junction 30.
 [Directions from the M5](https://www.google.co.uk/maps/dir/M5+Services,+Exeter/38+Fore+St,+Budleigh+Salterton+EX9+6NJ/@50.670295,-3.4526287,12z/data=!3m1!4b1!4m13!4m12!1m5!1m1!1s0x486da3d7fc3b6b77:0x8f90d1d3d6f3d24f!2m2!1d-3.460802!2d50.711403!1m5!1m1!1s0x486d758bcedd2243:0x2e89eb946c9d9c80!2m2!1d-3.3220826!2d50.6291246):

 1. Take the A376 exit to Sidmouth and Exmouth.
-1. At Clyst St Mary roundabout, take the third exit on to the A376.
+1. At Clyst St Mary roundabout, take the third exit on to the A376 to Exmouth.
 1. At Clyst St George roundabout, take the first exit on to the B3179 Woodbury Road.
 1. Drive through Woodbury village.
 Take the next right toward Exmouth.
 1. Turn right on to the B3180.
 Follow the road on to the B3179 toward Budleigh Salterton.
 1. Take the first exit on Knowle Hill roundabout to the B3178.
 1. Continue into Budleigh Salterton and pass the shops.
 1. The Old Clink is on the right just before you reach the beach promenade.

+Larger vehicles such as coaches and camper vans are advised to drive to Exmouth then follow Salterton Road to Budleigh Salterton.

 [View directions from Honiton](https://www.google.co.uk/maps/dir/Honiton/38+Fore+St,+Budleigh+Salterton+EX9+6NJ/@50.7143731,-3.3305648,12z/data=!3m1!4b1!4m13!4m12!1m5!1m1!1s0x486d850a1a2bb67d:0xa9c7adfb056a7170!2m2!1d-3.188683!2d50.799468!1m5!1m1!1s0x486d758bcedd2243:0x2e89eb946c9d9c80!2m2!1d-3.3220826!2d50.6291246) if you are travelling from the London A303 direction.